 How Long Does E. Coli Poisoning Last?

-E. Coliast lasts about 5 to 7 days; most people recover within a week.
-Escherichia coli (E. coli) are bacteria commonly found in the intestines of humans and animals.
+E. coli infection lasts about 5 to 7 days; most people recover within a week.
+Escherichia coli (E. coli) is a type of bacteria commonly found in the intestines of humans and animals.
 While most strains of E. coli are harmless and are an essential part of a healthy intestinal tract, some can cause illness.
-The strains that cause illness are often associated with food poisoning.
+The strains that cause disease are often associated with food poisoning.

 E. coli food poisoning can lead to symptoms such as severe stomach cramps, diarrhea (often bloody), and vomiting.
-Fever is usually low, if at all present.
-Symptoms generally appear within 3 to 4 days after exposure to the bacterium, but they can start anywhere between 1 to 10 days after exposure.
+If fever is present, it is usually low.
+Symptoms generally appear within 3 to 4 days after exposure to the bacterium, but they can start anywhere between 1 and 10 days after exposure.
 The illness usually lasts about 5 to 7 days, and most people recover within a week.

 However, in some cases, E. coli infection can lead to a type of kidney failure called hemolytic uremic syndrome (HUS).
 This is a severe complication that usually requires hospitalization.
 HUS develops about seven days after symptoms first appear when diarrhea improves.